AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-sponsor-task-list-intro.md

 ## Sponsor a worker from outside Australia

-Initially, 2 key conditions need to be met: Your business has to be approved as a standard sponsor and the intended position is listed as a skilled occupation.
+There are several conditions that need to be met to sponsor a worker from overseas: Your business has to be approved as a standard sponsor and the intended position is listed as a skilled occupation.
 Other payroll and training requirements may also apply.